Incense Route – Desert Cities in the Negev: Location

 The Incense Route – Desert Cities in the Negev site comprises the Negev, southern Israel, which connected Arabia to the Mediterranean in the Hellenistic–Roman periods.
 During the period from 300 BC to 200 AD, four towns which prospered in the Negev Desert were Avdat, Haluza, Mamshit, and Shivta.
-These were linked directly with the Mediterranean terminus of both the Incense Road and spice trade routes.
+These were linked directly with the Mediterranean terminus of both the Incense Road and spice trade routes, which was the port of Gaza.
 During the peak period of prosperity the route included cities, Qanat irrigation systems, fortresses, and caravanserai.

 History

-The east–west "incense route", which operated from 400 BC to 200 AD, brought economic progress to the Nabataeans; the trade diminished when Romans occupied Petra which was then Jordan's capital of the Nabataean Empire.
+The east–west "incense route" which operated from 400 BC to 200 AD between Petra and Gaza is known as the King's Way and brought economic progress to the Nabataeans.
+The trade diminished when Romans occupied Petra which was then Jordan's capital of the Nabataean Empire.
 The Nabataeans had occupied this territory in the 6th century BC following the Edomites deserting this area and occupying the Judaean plains.
 This resulted in transformation of Nabataeans from their semi-nomadic living style to the Hellenistic culture where organized government machinery functioned.
 They perpetuated slave trade to the benefit of the Ptolemics even though they established neutral diplomatic and military relations with other countries.

 The sites are managed by the Israel Nature and Parks Authority and the Israel Antiquities Authority; the latter authority has the task of conservation and excavation of the listed structures.
 The sites were mostly deserted from the 7th century AD and remained fairly well preserved.

 World heritage status

-The end of the incense route in the Negev Region of Israel, which included towns, forts, caravanserai and the irrigation system in desertic areas with links to the Mediterranean, has been inscribed as a cultural heritage site of the UNESCO's World Heritage List under Criteria (iii) as confirmation of the economic, social and cultural importance of frankincense to the Hellenistic-Roman world, and Criteria (v) for development along the route in severe desert conditions.
+Part of the incense route in the Negev Region of Israel, which included towns, forts, caravanserai and the irrigation system in desertic areas with links to the Mediterranean, has been inscribed as a cultural heritage site of the UNESCO's World Heritage List under Criteria (iii) as confirmation of the economic, social and cultural importance of frankincense to the Hellenistic-Roman world, and Criteria (v) for development along the route in severe desert conditions.
 The site was inscribed on 15 July 2005 in the meeting of the World Heritage Committee of UNESCO.